QUICK SUMMARY:

 Who Qualifies For a Discovery Meeting?

-While it’s tempting to jump in on a call straightaway, there’s no sense wasting your agency’s precious time and resources on a dead end.
-Some preliminary research is needed to qualify for a discovery meeting.
+While it’s tempting to jump in on a call straightaway, there’s no sense wasting a prospect's valuable time (or yours).
+Some preliminary research is needed for a productive discovery meeting.

 Client qualification is super important to improving your conversion rates.
 In fact, mature agencies run their qualification process in a structured way.
 Meet BANT: